Dates: May 13 - 15, 2024

 Location: New Orleans, Louisiana

 Using candid, seminar-style discussions at this annual meeting, the group shares the most pressing issues they face on behalf of their clients or companies.
 Participants examine trends and developments in every jurisdiction to learn how others address these problems and work together to identify solutions.
-The group also has the opportunity to have meaningful discussions with key players from select law enforcement and other regulatory bodies.

 This elite group, comprised of experts in the field, personally nominates all invitees and develops the Agenda, which forms the basis of our discussions.

 Currently, Youli Lee serves as the Senior Legal Director over Global Investigations, Litigation, and Governance.
 In her capacity as global head, Ms. Lee and her team regularly advise the company on matters relating to criminal investigations, civil and criminal litigation, compliance, corporate compliance, and regulatory matters.
 Ms. Lee also collaboratively oversees marketing and product efforts as well.